 Sweet and Lowdown by Lise McClendon

-Coming soon to paperback.
-Available now as e-book in all formats.
+Now in paperback.
+Available as e-book in all formats.

 Lise McClendon expertly probes the mystery of human desires and behavior with a character so real you will swear you are riding in the Packard right next to her. –Michael Connelly